 - When registering you must provide: Vehicle information (i.e. length and width)

 Enjoy our WCU Tailgate Shuttle during upcoming football games.
-You can access the
+All shuttles are ADA

-are ADA equipped and will take all passengers to the top of the Ramsey Center near
+equipped and will take all passengers to the top of the Ramsey Center near Gate 4.

-fair and showcase for Southern Appalachian music, arts, dance and song, with the atmosphere
+fair and showcase for Southern Appalachian music, arts, dan, e and song, with the

-gospel, and bluegrass music and dance, with plenty of fiddles, banjos, and clogging.
+music and dance, with plenty of fiddles, banjos, and clogging.
+Festival-goers are

-Festival-goers are invited to join in workshops at the Circle Tent and participate
+invited to join in workshops at the Circle Tent and participate in shape-note singing,

 More information on Mountain Heritage Day